 What does “limited edition” mean?

 This means that only a certain amount will be printed of any given edition, as indicated on the certificate of authenticity.
 The edition size is also frequently notated on the print itself.
 The edition size indicates the maximum number that will be reproduced.
-In addition to the edition limit, Artists Proofs (APs), Printers Proofs (PPs) and Hors d’Commerce (HC) proofs will also be printed, which stand above and beyond the limited edition size.
-For complete details on how many proofs were created for an edition, consult the Certificate of Authenticity.
+In addition to the edition limit, Artists Proofs (APs), Printers Proofs (PPs) and Hors d’Commerce (HC) proofs may also be printed, which stand above and beyond the limited edition size.

 I am an artist; how do I submit my artwork for consideration?

 Due to the volume of inquiries, we cannot guarantee a response to every submission, however your submission will be received, reviewed and considered.
 If there is interest in the art/artist for potential publishing we will contact you, so please remember to include contact information with your submission.

 NOTE: It is an infringement of U.S. Copyright law to market and/or sell any artwork that contains Disney intellectual property, without a license or other written consent from The Walt Disney Company.

 I have an idea for a Disney painting that has always been very special to me.
 Do your artists ever do commissioned work?

 Yes, our artists do accept painting commissions on a first come, first served basis.
 For more information on how to commission one of our artists to paint something especially for you, call 800-736-0001 then select Option 2 to be connected to one of our Art Sales Representatives.
 Please note that all commission requests are subject to approval by Disney.

 I have a piece of Disney Fine Art.
 Can you tell me how much it is worth?